bookofproofs/bookofproofs.github.io/_sources/history/18th-century/robins.md

 * Robins invented the ballistic pendulum which allowed precise measurements of the velocity of projectiles fired from guns.
 * As described by Robins, a large wooden block is suspended in front of a gun.
 * In 1747 Robins received the Copley medal of the Royal Society to recognise his achievement in developing the new science of ballistics.
-* In his papers Robins often mixed science with a political message.
-* Robins father, John Robins, was still living in Bath aged 85 when his son died.
-* Robins never married.

 Born 16 April 1706, Bath, England.
 Died 20 July 1751, Madras, (now Chennai) India.